La Tour Eiffel

 An interesting fact: all the names belong to men!
 No females' names are included!
+Below are some sections:

 In October 2014 a new glass floor was installed on the first floor.
 It is 57 metres from the ground below, making it seem that you are walking on air!
 It is a very scary experience!
 This special floor is called le plancher transparent.

 Gustave Eiffel worked in an office at the very top of the tower but he had to climb many stairs to reach it!
 Excellent exercise!
 The highest part of the staircase was spiral (un escalier en colimaçon).
 This spiral staircase was dismantled in 1983, divided into 24 sections and the pieces were sold.

 One of the spiral sections has been kept on display at the tower, on the first floor.
 It is known as l'escalier d'origine tour Eiffel.
 The other sections can be found in places all over the world!

 Gustave Eiffel died on 27 December 1923 at the age of 91 years.

 An interesting fact: The Statue of Liberty - la Statue de la Liberté - was a gift from France to America in 1886.
 The metal interior structure of the statue was built by Gustave Eiffel.

 Famous Places in France